Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Summary

 We have used a sample of nearly 200 clusters from the PSZ, along with the corresponding selection function, to place strong constraints in the $(\Omega_\mathrm{m},\sigma_8)$ plane.
 We have carried out a series of tests to verify the robustness of our constraints, varying the observed sample choice, the estimation method for the selection function, and the theoretical methodology, and have found that our results are not altered significantly by those changes.

 The relation between the mass and the integrated SZ signal plays a major role in the computation of the expected number counts.
-Uncertainties in cosmological constraints from clusters are no longer dominated by small number statistics, but by the gas physics.
-Uncertainties in the $Y$--$M$ relation include X-ray instrument calibration, X-ray temperature measurement, inhomogeneities in cluster density or temperature profiles, and selection effects.
-Considering several ingredients of the gas physics of clusters, numerical simulations predict scaling relations with 30\% scatter in amplitude (at a fiducial mass of $6 \times 10^{14} \msol$).
-All this points toward a mass bias between the true mass and the estimated mass of $(1-b) = 0.8^{+0.2}_{-0.1}$, and adopting the central value we found constraints on $\Omega_\mathrm{m}$ and $\sigma_8$ that are in good agreement with previous measurements using clusters of galaxies.
+Uncertainties in cosmological constraints from clusters are no longer dominated by small number statistics, but by the gas physics and sample selection biases.
+Uncertainties in the $Y$--$M$ relation include contributions from X-ray instrument calibration, X-ray temperature measurements, inhomogeneities in cluster density and temperature profiles, and selection effects.
+Considering several ingredients of the gas physics of clusters, numerical simulations predict scaling relations with 30\% scatter in amplitude (at a fiducial mass of $6 \times 10^{14} \msol$), and suggest a mass bias between the true mass and the estimated mass of $(1-b) = 0.8^{+0.2}_{-0.1}$.
+Adopting the central value we found constraints on $\Omega_\mathrm{m}$ and $\sigma_8$ that are in good agreement with previous measurements using clusters of galaxies.

-Comparing our results with \Planck\ primary CMB constraints within the $\Lambda$CDM cosmology indicates some tension.
-This can be alleviated by permitting a large mass bias ($1-b \simeq 0.55$), which is however significantly larger than expected.
-Alternatively, the tension may motivate an extension of the $\Lambda$CDM model that modifies its power spectrum shape.
-For example the inclusion of non-zero neutrino masses helps in reconciling the primary CMB and cluster constraints, a fit to \Planck\ CMB + SZ + BAO yielding $\sum m_{\nu}=(0.22 \pm 0.09)\,$eV.
+Comparing our results with \Planck\ primary CMB constraints within the $\Lambda$CDM cosmology reveals some tension.
+This can be alleviated by permitting a large mass bias ($1-b \simeq 0.60$), which is however significantly larger than expected.
+Alternatively, the tension may indicate a need for an extension of the base $\Lambda$CDM model that modifies its power spectrum shape.
+For example the inclusion of non-zero neutrino masses helps in reconciling the primary CMB and cluster constraints, a fit to \Planck\ CMB + SZ + BAO yielding $\sum m_{\nu}=(0.20 \pm 0.09)\,$eV.

 Cosmological parameter determination using clusters is currently limited by the knowledge of the observable--mass relations.
 In the future our goal is to increase the number of dedicated follow-up programmes to obtain better estimates of the mass proxy and redshift for most of the S/N $>5$ \Planck\ clusters.
-This will allow for better determination of the scaling laws and the mass bias, increase the number of clusters that can be used, and allow us to investigate an extended cosmological parameter space.
+This will allow for improved determination of the scaling laws and the mass bias, increase the number of clusters that can be used, and allow us to investigate an extended cosmological parameter space.